Essential finite generation of extensions of valuation rings: Conventions and basic terminology

 \section{Conventions and basic terminology}

 All rings are commutative with a multiplicative identity.
 For a ring $A$, $\Mspec(A)$ will denote the set of maximal ideals of $A$.
 Note that rings in this paper will rarely be noetherian.

-The term \emph{local ring} will mean a ring $(R, \frak m, \kappa)$ with a unique maximal ideal $\frak{m}$ and residue field $\kappa$.
+The term \emph{local ring} will mean a ring $(R, \mathfrak m, \kappa)$ with a unique maximal ideal $\mathfrak{m}$ and residue field $\kappa$.
 Please note that local rings are not necessarily noetherian.
-We will use $R^h$ to denote the Henselization of the local ring $R$ with respect to the maximal ideal $\frak{m}$.
+We will use $R^h$ to denote the Henselization of the local ring $R$ with respect to the maximal ideal $\mathfrak{m}$.
 Recall that $R^h$ is a faithfully flat local extension of $R$ whose maximal ideal is the expansion of the maximal ideal of $R$ and whose residue field is isomorphic to the residue field of $R$ \cite[\href{https://stacks.math.columbia.edu/tag/07QM}{Tag 07QM}]{stacks-project}.
-We will say that a local ring $(B, \frak{m}_B)$ \emph{dominates} a local ring $(A, \frak{m}_A)$ if $A \subset B$ and $\mathfrak{m}_A = \mathfrak{m}_B \cap A$.
+We will say that a local ring $(B, \mathfrak{m}_B)$ \emph{dominates} a local ring $(A, \mathfrak{m}_A)$ if $A \subset B$ and $\mathfrak{m}_A = \mathfrak{m}_B \cap A$.
 Recall that a valuation ring of a field $K$ is a local subring of $K$ that is maximal in the collection of local subrings of $K$ under the partial order induced by domination of local rings.
 Whenever we talk about an extension of valuation rings $V \subset W$, we will always assume $W$ dominates $V$.

 Valuation rings also arise from valuations, which are denoted additively in this paper.
 We assume the reader is familiar with valuations and valuation rings, and we will skip their definitions.
+A good introduction to valuation theory is \cite[Chap.\ VI]{Bou98}.

 Let $B$ be an $A$-algebra.
 We say $B$ is \emph{essentially of finite type over $A$} if $B$ is the localization of a finite type $A$-algebra.
 We say $B$ is \emph{essentially of finite presentation over $A$} if $B$ is the localization of a finitely presented $A$-algebra.